Firuz Aituganov: Trial and imprisonment

 After his capture, Aituganov's DNA was examined, connecting him to the four murders and the two attacks.
 He was brought to trial with these charges, and was supposed to be charged with three additional rapes, but since there wasn't enough evidence, those were dropped.
 At trial, Aituganov was given an interpreter whom translated to him in Tajik, since he couldn't speak Russian.
 On June 1, 2011, he was found guilty and sentenced to life imprisonment, and upon hearing the verdict, Aituganov burst into tears.
 He was sent off the Polar Owl Colony to serve his sentence.
-All of his subsequent appeals to the Supreme Court of Russia were promptly shot down, and he remains incarcerated to this day.
+All of his subsequent appeals to the Supreme Court of Russia were promptly denied, and he remains incarcerated to this day.